-- If the slave is offline: - The offline list from the ESI file is displayed.
-In this case modifications are not meaningful or possible. - The configured status is shown under Identity. - No firmware or hardware version is displayed since these are features of the physical device. - · Offline Data is shown in red.
+- · If the slave is offline - The offline list from the ESI file is displayed.
+In this case modifications are not meaningful or possible. - The configured status is shown under Identity. - No firmware or hardware version is displayed, since these are features of the physical device. - Offline is shown in red.

-Fig. 10: Offline list
+Fig. 11: Offline list

-- If the slave is online:
+- · If the slave is online

 - The actual current slave list is read.
 This may take several seconds, depending on the size and cycle time.

-- · The actual identity is displayed.
+- · The actual identity is displayed

-- The firmware and hardware status of the device is displayed in the CoE.
+- The firmware and hardware version of the equipment according to the electronic information is displayed

-- · Online Data is shown in green.
+- Online is shown in green.

-Fig. 11: Online list
+Fig. 12: Online list